iterative/dvc.org/static/docs/user-guide/howto/keep-data-and-cache-on-external-drive.md

-# Manage Data and Cache on External Drive
+# Keep Data and Cache on External Drive

 Sometimes the data may be stored on an
 [external hard drive](https://whatis.techtarget.com/definition/external-hard-drive).